ishwarchandratiwari/sparkpost-api-documentation/services/templates.md

 - shared_with_subaccounts: Whether the template is shared with sub-accounts.

 + Parameters
     + draft (optional, boolean, `true`) ...If true, returns the most recent draft template.
 If false, returns the most recent published template.
-If not provided, returns the most recent template version regardless of draft or published.
+When not provided, returns the most recent template version regardless of draft or published.
-    + shared = `false` (optional, boolean, `true`) ...If true, returns only shared templates.
-If false, returns shared and non-shared templates.
+    + shared (optional, boolean, `true`) ...If true, returns only shared templates.
+If false, returns only non-shared templates.
+When not provided, returns both shared and non-shared templates.

 + Request